New Educational Programming

 Children of all ages can observe rocks, minerals, shells, reptiles, and amphibians up close.
 Use the microscope to take a closer look at items from nature!
 Select a coloring page or track rubbing of your favorite Pennsylvania animal.
 Read a book about the animals found in the museum.
 Enjoy learning more about nature in this hands on room.

-This month's focus is REINDEER!
-Find out more about reindeer, caribou and other animals in the deer family.
+This month's focus is vernal ponds!
+Find out more about the frogs, salamanders and other animals that rely on vernal ponds for survival.

 Looking for unique gifts or educational items that will enhance your museum experience after your visit?
 Our store is stocked with quality books, puppets, geological specimens and souvenirs for all ages.